Death certificates

 Otherwise, family can apply for a copy of the death certificate from the Registry of Births Deaths and Marriages.

-Sometimes the cause of death may not be determined until after further testing is completed.
-In this case, the forensic pathologist/doctor issues an interim death certificate (Form 29 – Autopsy Notice) to the Registry of Births, Deaths and Marriages.
-The final death certificate will be updated once the cause of death has been determined by the forensic pathologist/doctor.
+Sometimes the cause of death may not be determined until after further testing is completed by the forensic pathologist.
+In this case, an interim death certificate (Form 29 – Autopsy Notice) is issued to the Registry of Births, Deaths and Marriages.

 You can obtain the updated cause of death certificate free of charge if you send the interim death certificate back to the Registry of Births Deaths and Marriages.